South American nations at the FIFA World Cup: 1998: Brazil too weak in the final

 In the round of 16, Chile played against South American rivals Brazil at the Parc des Princes in Paris.
 César Sampaio scored twice for Brazil early on, and a Ronaldo penalty made it 3–0 before half-time.
 Chile kept fighting, and Salas got his fourth goal of the competition, heading in a rebound after Cláudio Taffarel had saved a shot from Zamorano, but Ronaldo then quickly scored a fourth for Brazil as Chile were sent out of the tournament.
 Argentina's round of 16 match against England remained at 2–2 until the end of extra time.
 In the ensuing penalty shoot-out that decided the game, Argentina won 4–3 after two English shots were saved by Argentine goalkeeper Carlos Roa.
 Paraguay lost their second round match to France, with the only goal coming through Laurent Blanc in the 114th minute, during the second half of extra time, the first ever golden goal scored at a World Cup.
-In the quarter-finals, Argentina lost 1–2 against the Netherlands after conceding in the 89th minute.
-Moments after Argentine playmaker Ariel Ortega had been sent off for head-butting Dutch goalkeeper Edwin van der Sar, evening the teams at ten men a side, Dutch captain Frank de Boer launched a 60-yard pass directly to the right foot of Bergkamp on the right side of the penalty area.
+In the quarter-finals, Argentina lost 1–2 against the Netherlands after a goal in the final minute, where moments after Argentine playmaker Ariel Ortega had been sent off for head-butting Dutch goalkeeper Edwin van der Sar, evening the teams at ten men a side, Dutch captain Frank de Boer launched a 60-yard pass directly to the right foot of Dennis Bergkamp on the right side of the penalty area.
 With his first touch, the striker known as "The Iceman" cut back to his left past defender Roberto Ayala.
 With his second touch, Bergkamp tucked a hard shot over keeper Carlos Roa into the top left corner.
-In the other quarter-final involving a South American side, Denmark put up much more of a battle than many thought possible, but in the end, with two goals from Rivaldo, defending World Cup holders Brazil pulled out a 3–2 victory at the La Beaujoire Stadium.
-In the 60th minute, Rivaldo netted the final and decisive goal, finding the bottom right corner of the net from twenty yards.
+In the other quarter-final involving a South American side, Denmark put up much more of a battle than many thought possible, opening the score and later getting a 2–2 equalizer, but in the end, with two goals from Rivaldo, defending World Cup holders Brazil pulled out a 3–2 victory at the La Beaujoire Stadium.

 Brazil faced the Netherlands in the semi-finals.
 Ronaldo scored in the 46th minute for Brazil, and Patrick Kluivert equalized for the Dutch in the 87th minute.
 A surprisingly tame match ended 1–1 after 120 minutes.
 Goalkeeper Claudio Taffarel made two diving saves in the shoot-out for Brazil as they defeated the Netherlands 4–2 on penalties and advanced to the final.